 ABBA’S music is legendary, and their greatest hits collection ABBA Gold is the second best-selling album of all time in the UK, just behind Queen’s Greatest Hits.
-In 2018 ABBA announced they had recorded two new songs, their first new music in 35 years, but for now here’s 10 of their classic hits…
+Find out some facts about 10 of their best-loved songs and read our profile on Björn Again before their return to Potters in 2020...

 - Waterloo – The group’s first UK number one is a song which set their career in motion with the 1974 Eurovision smash song winning the contest.
 Waterloo is the place where Napoleon Bonaparte met his defeat at an epic battle in 1815, and the song uses the battle as a metaphor for a woman who falls in love with a man

 - Mamma Mia – Released in 1976, it was the second of ABBA’S nine UK number ones.
 The phrase ‘Mamma Mia’ is an Italian saying that literally means ‘My Mother’ and is used to express surprise.
 In 1999, the music stage production Mamma Mia! opened in London, with their songs used in the production

 - Dancing Queen – A disco favourite, originally called Boogaloo!
 According to DJ Chris Evans, when this song was played at a Windsor Castle event Queen Elizabeth said: "I always try to dance when this song comes on because I am the Queen and I like to dance."